bcoe/endtable/README.markdown

 - The first parameter contains all the methods that will be inherited by objects that instantiate the class.
 - The second parameter provides meta information:
-    _type_ represents the corresponding CouchDB resource name.
+    - _engine_ is an instance of the Endtable Engine described previously.
-    _engine_ is an instance of the Endtable Engine described previously.
+    - _type_ represents the corresponding CouchDB resource name.

 Creating ORM-Backed Objects
 ---------------------------